Chuck Taylor All-Stars: Film and television

 Chuck Taylor All Star shoes have been worn by actors in feature films that include Jerry Lewis in The Colgate Comedy Hour (early 1950s), Elvis Presley in Change of Habit (1969), Sylvester Stallone in Rocky (1976), several cast members of Animal House (1978), basketball players in Grease (1978), Tom Hanks in Bachelor Party (1984), Michael J. Fox in Back to the Future (1985), the cast members of Hoosiers (1986), Mike Myers and Dana Carvey in Wayne's World (1992), and Will Smith in I, Robot (2004).
 The video dust jacket of Hoosiers also featured the black high-tops.

 The cast of several popular network television series such as Dennis the Menace (1959–64), M*A*S*H (1972–83), Happy Days (1974–84) and The A-Team (1983–87) have worn Converse All Star shoes.
 Wally and Beaver are seen wearing Converse as they climb a ladder in a 1958 episode (S1E18) of the MCA TV show Leave It to Beaver.
 Opie Taylor (Ron Howard) wore Chuck Taylor high tops in season 4 episode 9 of the Andy Griffith Show which first aired on 11/25/1963.
 They are also prominent in many Chuck Lorre sitcoms, being the primary sneakers worn by Leonard Hofstadter from The Big Bang Theory and Christy Plunkett from Mom.
 David Tennant wore the footwear during his tenure as the Tenth Doctor on the BBC sci-fi series Doctor Who.

+Pauline Quirk's character Sharon, from the UK comedy Birds of a Feather was also known to wear them throughout the original 9 series.